 The timing of any cylinder can be changed by a fixed amount relative to the Global Timing (pot, 4-20 mA, or speed curve).
 The primary purpose of this control is to negate any ill effect of manifold design or other factors that generally cause one or two cylinders to be more sensitive to detonations than others.
 This feature allows the operator to run the engine at a more advanced timing setting than it would normally be able to, by retarding the one or two cylinders that tend to detonate first.

 To enter the cylinder-to-cylinder timing screen, press "C" from the main screen.
-On the TIS-910, the Password screen should appear:
+The following screen should appear: